Skip to content

 Over the years, our team has helped thousands of customers rectify storage mistakes.
 Here are the three most common "regrets" we see:

 • The "Closed Box" Overheat: We often see customers choose a fully enclosed cabinet for their high-powered gaming console because it looks cleaner.
-Six months later, they are back in the store because their console is loud or failing.
+Six months later, they are back in the store because their console is failing.
+For high-heat tech, the "airflow-first" architecture of the Harvey Park is the safer technical choice.

-• The "Cable Chaos" Oversight: Many customers choose open shelving because they like the modern look, but they forget that their 5+ devices have 5+ power bricks and HDMI cables.
+• The "Cable Chaos" Oversight: Many customers choose open shelving because they like the modern look, but they forget that their 5+ devices have 5+ power bricks.
 Without a dedicated cable management plan, the "modern" look quickly turns into a cluttered mess.

-• The "Remote Block" Blunder: Some older devices (and some specialized audio equipment) still require "Line of Sight" to work with a remote.
-We've had customers buy beautiful solid-wood cabinets only to realize they have to leave the doors wide open every time they want to change the volume.
+• The "Remote Block" Blunder: Some older devices still require "Line of Sight."
+We've had customers buy beautiful solid-wood cabinets only to realize they have to leave the doors wide open.
+If you need hidden storage for these, look for units with ample internal depth like the Sachin 4-Door Stand to accommodate IR signal repeaters.

 VBU Experience Tips: